evaesteban/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

 Yes, I used the Arduino map() function for this.
+I decided to use the Red component of the RGB led to demonstrade the code for simplicity.
 The link to the code can be found below.

 [Link to Fade Mapped Code](//github.com/evaesteban/IDD-Fa19-Lab3/blob/master/Fade_Map.ino)